A beginner’s guide to understanding web analytics

 3 main web analytics tools

-Now that we have discussed web analytics and why it’s important, let’s look at some main tools your company might use to increase website traffic, leads, and revenue.
+Now that we have covered the basics, let us look at three main tools.
+So your company can use them to grow traffic, leads, and revenue.

 1. Google Analytics